Longevity

 Published peer-reviewed studies place 10-year implant survival between 95% and 98% depending on the patient population.
 Twenty-year survival in well-controlled cohorts is around 93%.
 Cases at the 30-year mark from the original Brånemark group still show 80%+ original-implant survival.

 The implant body itself — the titanium screw in the bone — routinely lasts 25+ years.
 The crown on top may need replacement at 15–20 years if it wears, chips, or simply stops matching the surrounding teeth.
-At our practice, the zirconia crown carries a lifetime warranty against fracture or wear.
+At our practice, the implant and crown together are covered by our 10-year biological warranty — the only one of its kind that covers the implant biology itself, not just the porcelain on top.

 02